programminghistorian/jekyll/_posts/2016-05-10-PH-commitment-to-diversity.md

 ##Host a Workshop

 * We're always looking to have people run events and workshops that promote the skills covered in our lessons.
-On 15 March 2016, for example, the University of Cambridge hosted a public event [about effective mentorship in the digital humanities](https://digitalhistorymentorship.wordpress.com/).
+On 15 March 2016, for example, we supported an event hosted by the University of Cambridge [about effective mentorship in the digital humanities](https://digitalhistorymentorship.wordpress.com/).
 If you're planning or want to plan a workshop, let us know.
 We're happy to discuss ideas and we might be able to help promote it.

 ##Adopt a Cause